Ph.D., University of California, San Diego, 1999

 E-Mail: kfoot (at) uw.edu

-Dr. Foot is the lead author of the award-winning book Web Campaigning (MIT Press, 2006), and coeditor of The Internet and National Elections (Routledge, 2007), and Media Technologies: Essays on Communication, Media, and Society (MIT Press, 2014).
-Her work has been published in a wide array of journals within the field of communication and beyond.
-She teaches courses on topics such as theories of technology and society, ICTs and politics, digital media concepts, internet research methods, and human trafficking.
+Dr. Foot is the lead author of the award-winning book Web Campaigning (MIT Press, 2006), and coeditor of The Internet and National Elections: A Comparative Study of Web Campaigning (Routledge, 2007), and Media Technologies: Essays on Communication, Media, and Society (MIT Press, 2014).
+An overview and the intro chapter for Media Technologies

 Currently Dr. Foot is writing a book on inter-organizational and multi-sector collaboration in efforts to combat human trafficking, in order to help catalyze more robust collaborations.
 Learn more about the book project and her public scholarship on anti-trafficking efforts here.